martinthomson/rfc-derivatives/draft-thomson-gendispatch-rfc-derivatives.md

 While contributors are able to provide a license for this purpose, that depends on securing permission from all contributors.
-The collaborative nature of IETF work makes it difficult to seek this sort of license.
+The collaborative nature of IETF work makes it difficult to obtain this sort of license.
 The IETF Trust is in a position to make more permissive terms more readily available.

 Similar considerations apply to other document streams: IAB, IRTF, or